GBA-BI/bioos-workspace-spec/README.md

 # Bio-OS Workspace Specification
 Bio-OS, short for Bio-medical Big Data Operating System, is an open-source framework to rapidly construct bioinformatics analysis platforms on various infrastructures like local, HPC and cloud resources.
 Workspace is the basic data structure in Bio-OS which encapsulates all related elements for a research project, including data, programs and tools in secondary and tertiary analysis procedures with their environments, analysis logs, and the dashborad to describe the research project.
 It is designed as a self-descriptive object to deposit, disseminate, publish and reproduce the research project work.
 Both Workspace object and its sub-objects are strictly reprocucible, compatible with multiple widely used formats.
 People can use the entire Workspace object or the sub-objects to aid there research work.

+Bio-OS workspace spec is licensed under the [MIT License](LICENSE).

 ## Specifications
-The current version is draft-2.
+The current version is draft-2, you can see the human-readable [OpenAPI YAML description](versions/draft-2/spec.yaml).
+You can also explore the specification in the [Swagger Editor](https://editor.swagger.io/?url=https://zhou-jianwen.github.io/bioos-workspace-spec/versions/draft-2/spec.yaml) .

 ## Published Workspaces
 Digger, short for Digital Gallery, is the Bio-OS Workspace warehouse maintained by Guangzhou Laboratory where you can find, download and submit Workspaces.
 ## Tools